stalgiag/pinpad-client-maplibre/README.md

 ```
 yarn test:maestro:ios
+yarn test:maestro:android
 ```

 This will boot the simulator and run the tests.
-Currently, iPhone XR is used.
-You can change this in the `package.json` file if you want to use a different simulator.
+Currently, iPhone XR is used by default.
+You can change this in the shell script file if you want to use a different simulator.